Estimated reading time: 8 minutes

 How long will it take to see results?
 If done correctly, you’ll START to see results within six months.
 Maybe as soon as four months.
 The work put into SEO needs to be maintained and worked on to help keep and improve outcomes.

 Debates still ensue over how soon quality results do or don’t happen.
 We’ve all seen the magical company that offers quick results of ranking #1 overnight.
 It is possible to rank overnight on a low-quality keyword that sounds good; however, those keywords will not bring quality results.
 Plus, SEO isn’t a do it and then it’s complete, type of thing.
 Real effects build over time!

 SEO itself is not a scam.
 However, the person who performs SEO services and promises to rank you #1 is another issue.
 As mentioned above, SEO takes time to see results.
 Improving your organic SEO is a long-term, neverending project.

 The whole point of SEO is to bring organic traffic to your site in exchange for the time and effort you put into your website.
 In other words, it’s a cost-effective option for marketing.

 (As for the person who performs SEO services.)
 It’s possible for them to set it up as a scam.

 Quality work won’t happen at $50 – $400 per month compared to someone charging $800 – $2,000 per month range.
-Higher quality work is more likely to occur in the higher price range, but still, it’s important to research what they’ve done in the past and for them to provide proof that they know their stuff.
+Higher quality work is more likely to occur in the higher price range, but still, it’s essential to research what they’ve done in the past and provide proof that they know their stuff.
 References help too.